trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 Explanations :

-- `#import "./pokeGame.jsligo" "PokeGame"` to import the source file as module in order to call functions and use object definitions
+- `#import "./pokeGame.jsligo" "PokeGame"` to import the source file as module in order to call functions and use object definitions.
-- `export type main_fn` it will be useful later for the mutation tests to point to the main function to call/mutate
+- `export type main_fn` it will be useful later for the mutation tests to point to the main function to call/mutate.
-- `Test.reset_state ( 2...` this creates two implicit accounts on the test environment
+- `Test.reset_state ( 2...` this creates two implicit accounts on the test environment.
-- `Test.nth_bootstrap_account` this return the nth account from the environment
+- `Test.nth_bootstrap_account` this return the nth account from the environment.
-- `Test.to_contract(taddr)` and `Tezos.address(contr)` are util functions to convert typed addresses, contract and contract addresses
+- `Test.to_contract(taddr)` and `Tezos.address(contr)` are util functions to convert typed addresses, contract and contract addresses.
 - `let _testPoke = (s : address) : unit => {...}` declaring function starting with `_` is escaping the test for execution.
-Use this to factorize tests changing only the parameters of the function for different scenarios
+Use this to factorize tests changing only the parameters of the function for different scenarios.
-- `Test.set_source` do not forget to set this value for the transaction signer
+- `Test.set_source` do not forget to set this value for the transaction signer.
-- `Test.transfer_to_contract(CONTRACT, PARAMS, TEZ_COST)` A transaction to send, it returns an operation
+- `Test.transfer_to_contract(CONTRACT, PARAMS, TEZ_COST)` A transaction to send, it returns an operation.
-- `Test.get_storage` this is how to retrieve the contract's storage
+- `Test.get_storage` this is how to retrieve the contract's storage.
-- `assert_with_error(CONDITION,MESSAGE)` Use assertion for unit testing
+- `assert_with_error(CONDITION,MESSAGE)` Use assertion for unit testing.
-- `const testSender1Poke = ...` This test function will be part of the execution report
+- `const testSender1Poke = ...` This test function will be part of the execution report.
 - `Test.originate_module(MODULE_CONVERTED_TO_CONTRACT,INIT_STORAGE, INIT_BALANCE)` It originates a smart contract into the Test environment.
-A module is converted to a smart contract
+A module is converted to a smart contract.

-3. Run the test
+3. Run the test.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq test unit_pokeGame.jsligo
 ```

-Output should give you intermediary logs and finally the test results
+Output should give you intermediary logs and finally the test results.

 ```logs
 ┌──────────────────────┬────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐